 The nation is due to hold harmonised elections later in the year.
 The Constitution makes it very clear that every citizen is entitled to peaceful, free and fair elections.
 The obligation is therefore on all the political parties, the candidates and their agents to ensure that conditions conducive for the holding of peaceful, free and fair harmonised elections are created and maintained.
 As the Judiciary, we expect the rule of law to prevail, especially in the coming months when political parties start their campaigns.
 This is the only way that will ensure that the elections are free, fair and credible.
+Let us all remember that in the exercise of our fundamental rights and freedoms, other people also have similar rights.
+In the enjoyment of those rights, we should always pay due regard to the rights and freedom of others.

-The Judicial Service Commission takes this opportunity to acknowledge the support it received from key stakeholders in the justice delivery system, namely the Ministry of Justice, Legal and Parliamentary Affairs, the Ministry of Finance and Economic Development, the Ministry of Local Government and Public Works, the Law Society of Zimbabwe, the National Prosecuting Authority, the Office of the Attorney-General, the Zimbabwe Prisons and Correctional Service, the Zimbabwe Republic Police, the UNDP, and various other non-governmental organisations who partnered with the Judicial Service Commission in a number of initiatives during the course of 2022.
+DISTINGUISHED GUESTS, LADIES AND GENTLEMEN.
+The Judiciary as an institution takes this opportunity to acknowledge the support it received from key stakeholders in the justice delivery system, namely the Ministry of Justice, Legal and Parliamentary Affairs, the Ministry of Finance and Economic Development, the Ministry of Local Government and Public Works, the Law Society of Zimbabwe, the National Prosecuting Authority, the Office of the Attorney-General, the Zimbabwe Prisons and Correctional Service, the Zimbabwe Republic Police, the UNDP, and various other non-governmental organisations who partnered with the Judicial Service in a number of initiatives during the course of 2022.
 It is hoped that such cooperation will continue in 2023.